 For: Could be unique in the lineup as a three-house echo-fest combining the power and personalities of the Black Eagles, Blue Lions and Golden Deer into a supergroup; Battle experience up the wazoo; Not enough FE characters in Smash...

 Against: Jokes!
-Fire Emblem already had plenty of representation, and but now that Byleth is coming we're up to our ears in the Fire Emblems.
+Fire Emblem already had plenty of representation, and with the addition of Byleth we're up to our ears in the Fire Emblems.

 Final Smash: Black, Blue and Gold combine into a muddy brown of incredible HP drainage.

 For: Would prove correct the whispers and theories online following the pattern of Gen 6's Water starter (Greninja) and Gen 7's Fire type (Incineroar); Big ape with a drum = ace.